judyboon/blog/_posts/2017-07-18-Understanding-ASR.markdown

 **A word is consisted by a sequence of phones.** For example, "one" is composed of three phones: "w", "ah" and "n".
-The word model is just the sequential concatenation of the phones.
+The word model is just the sequential concatenation of the phone models.

 **Lexicon contains information about phone sequence of words**.
 There is a dictionary (lexicon) which includes phone sequence for each of word.
-Therefore once all phones are trained by HMM models, the word models are available by looking at the dictionary and concatenate certain phone models.
+Therefore once all phones are represented by pre-trained HMM models, the word models become available by searching in the dictionary and concatenating phone level models belonging to that word.
 Compared with fitting a HMM for individual word, this strategy greatly reduced the complexity.

 **A sentence is a grammatically valid sequence of words**.
 Words do not randomly connect to form a sentence.
 The transition between